Setup Virtual Environment in Jupyter Notebook

 3. ACTIVATE NEW VIRUAL ENVIRONMENT OR KERNEL IN JUPYTER NOTEBOOK

-- Launch jupyter notebook through commandline using
+• Launch jupyter notebook through commandline using jupyter notebook command

-command - Open a new notebook
+• Open a new notebook

-- Alternatively, if jupyter notebook is already running then refresh/reload browser
+• Alternatively, if jupyter notebook is already running then refresh/reload browser

-- In the Menu bar navigate to Kernel –> Change Kernel –> Select virtual_env_name (name of the newly created and added virtual environment)
+• In the Menu bar navigate to Kernel –> Change Kernel –> Select virtual_env_name (name of the newly created and added virtual environment)

 Congrats!
 New Virtual Environment Kernel is now actiavted in Jupyter notebook

-- For using an existing kernel already added to jupyter notebook only navigate to Kernel –> Change Kernel –> Select virtual_env_name
+• For using an existing kernel already added to jupyter notebook only navigate to Kernel –> Change Kernel –> Select virtual_env_name

-kernel - To install pip packages activate virtual environment on commandline and install packages using
+• To install pip packages activate virtual environment on commandline and install packages using pip install package_name as usual on commandline

 4. DELETE KERNEL FROM JUPYTER NOTEBOOK